Module 2: Spray Tan Equipment

-A true airbrush is small and runs with a small air pump compressor.
-This can be used for detail work and touch ups, but using it for a whole spray tan would take far too long (30-40 minutes) and the overspray is very messy.
+A true airbrush is small and runs with an air pump compressor.
+Its best used for detail work.
+Using it for a whole spray tan would take far too long and the overspray is very messy.

 PROS: Excellent detail work, small/portable